 Step 1: Provide basic study information in the upper section of the form.
 For example, click on the Medicare Determination question hyperlink to be taken to the decision tree tool to determine if this is a Medicare National Coverage Determination (NCD) Qualifying Study.
 If uncertain, discuss with your RMG institutional official during the budget development process.

-Step 2: The RPS form lists five categories of services offered by SHC or LPCH: Laboratory Testing, Technical Fees, Radiology, Professional Fees and Supply Costs.
+Step 2: The RPS form lists four categories of services offered by LPCH: Laboratory Testing, Technical Fees (Imaging, Respiratory Therapy, Electrocardiology, Anesthesiology), Professional Fees, and Supply Costs.
 Costs included on the RPS form will be billed to the study account, not to the patient or to the patient’s insurance.

 - List all billable research-related clinical service items in the relevant section.